One of the most crucial steps of cheese making: coagulation is the step that transforms liquid milk into solid curd.

 Rennet coagulation refers to the addition of enzymes to milk in order to make it clot.
 Many cheeses fall into this category: cheddar, gouda, queso fresco, and many others.

-Rennet enzymes act live a razor and shave off the κ-casein hairs.
+Rennet enzymes act like a razor and shave off the κ-casein hairs.
 Without the hairs, the micelles can now stick, aggregate, and form the backbone of cheese structure.
 An interesting property of enzymes is that they are re-used in chemical reactions.
 This means a little bit of rennet goes a long way in the coagulation process.
 At home, a ¼ to ½ teaspoon is usually sufficient to clot 2 gallons of milk.
 The aggregation occurs when about 80-90% of the κ-casein hairs are clipped off.
 Not shown in the picture below is the required calcium that acts as a "glue" between the caseins.

 Acid & Heat Coagulation